PrefectHQ/prefect/docs/concepts/deployments.md

 There are several ways to create an Orion deployment:

-- Using CLI commands and a Python or YAML deployment specification.
+- Using CLI commands and a Python or YAML [`DeploymentSpec`](/api-ref/prefect/deployments/#prefect.deployments.DeploymentSpec).
-- Using the API with either a Python or YAML deployment specification or a [`DeploymentSpec`](/api-ref/prefect/deployments/#prefect.deployments.DeploymentSpec) object.
+- Using [OrionClient](/api-ref/prefect/client/#prefect.client.OrionClient) to manually create a deployment with [`create_deployment`](/api-ref/prefect/client/#prefect.client.OrionClient.create_deployment) and the fields specified by [`DeploymentCreate`](/api-ref/orion/schemas/actions/#prefect.orion.schemas.actions.DeploymentCreate).
-- Using [OrionClient](/api-ref/prefect/client/#prefect.client.OrionClient) to manually create a deployment without a `DeploymentSpec`.
+- Making an API call with a JSON document conforming to `DeploymentCreate`.
 (Not recommended at this time.)

 ### Creating deployments with the CLI